-- Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a system must follow. - Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
+- Action Level (AL) The concentration of a contaminant that, if exceeded, triggers treatment or other requirements that a system must follow. - Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - Maximum Contaminant Level (MCL) The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Residual Disinfection Level (MRDL) The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants - Maximum Residual Disinfectant Level Goal (MRDLG) The level of drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control of microbial contaminants. - Non-Detects (ND) The laboratory analysis indicates the contaminant is non-detectable. - Parts per billion (ppb) or Micrograms per liter (μg/L) The equivalent of 1 minute in 2,000 years or a single penny in \$10,000,000.00 - Parts per million (ppm) or Milligrams per liter (mg/L) The equivalent of 1 minute in 2 years or a single penny in \$10,000.00. - Picocuries per liter (pCi/L) A measure of the radioactivity in water. - Avg average value
+There is convincing evidence that the addition of a disinfectant is necessary for the control of microbial contaminants. - Maximum Residual Disinfectant Level Goal (MRDLG) The level of drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Non-Detects (ND) The laboratory analysis indicates the contaminant is non-detectable. - Parts per billion (ppb) or Micrograms per liter ( $\mu$ g/L) The equivalent of 1 minute in 2,000 years or a single penny in \$10,000,000.00 - Parts per million (ppm) or Milligrams per liter (mg/L) The equivalent of 1 minute in 2 years or a single penny in \$10,000.00.